JD-Radadiya/ECEN_758_Project_Group_17/README.md

 ```

 ## Data Preprocessing
 Data preprocessing included normalization to scale the pixel values to range [-1,1], random rotation (up to 10 degrees), and random horizontal flipping with a 50% probability to enhance the generalizablity of the the model.
+These augmentations increased the diversity of the training set and helped prevent overfitting.

 ## Model Architecture

-The model architecture was implemented using PyTorch.
+The model is based on CNN architecture and is implemented using PyTorch.
 It consists of multiple convolutional layers followed by batch normalization, ReLU activations, and max pooling layers to extract meaningful features from the images.
 The final fully connected layers are structured to generate output class probabilities through a softmax layer.

 <div align="center">